Richard Frank Rand: Career

 Rand, a young surgeon trained at Edinburgh.
 In 1890 he migrated to South Africa and volunteered for service with the expedition which Cecil Rhodes organized to occupy Mashonaland.
 As medical officer to the Chartered Company's police, and later chief hospital surgeon at Fort Salisbury, he devoted himself specially to the treatment of malaria, the scourge of the early settlers and then not recognised as a mosquito-borne disease.
 In 1895-99 Rand was surgeon to the Fort Salisbury Hospital.
 In this position he did such good work that he was offered a knighthood, which he declined on the ground that he could not afford it.
-The hospital was a wattle-and-daub building, to which drugs and supplies had to be brought by bullock wagons over a 1000 miles of rough track rendered almost impassable for many weeks during the rainy season.
+The hospital was a wattle-and-daub building, to which drugs and supplies had to be brought by bullock wagons over 1000 miles of rough track rendered almost impassable for many weeks during the rainy season.
 His duties took him on horseback to the outlying camps of prospectors and traders ill of malaria and dysentery aggravated by an absence of the elementary necessities of existence.
 He served with distinction during the South African War, when he was put in charge of the military hospital on Roberts Heights, and on its conclusion he returned to England, giving as his address, during 1900–09, 30 Bury Street, St James's, SW.
 London.
 From 1910 to 1935 he was again at Salisbury, and took part in the war of 1914–18 in the campaigns in South-West Africa and in East Africa.